mgs042/Argus/README.md

 ## **Overview**

 **Argus** is an IoT security monitoring and resource management tool designed to integrate seamlessly with the **Chirpstack Application Server**.
-It collects event metrics, monitors network resources, stores data in **InfluxDB**, and performs periodic **threat detection checks**.
-Argus utilizes **Celery** workers for background task processing, including threat detection and device status monitoring.
-It can be deployed as Docker containers for easy setup, scalability, and management.
+It collects event metrics, monitors network resources, stores relevant metrics in **InfluxDB**, and downsamples it with pre-defined Influx Tasks.
+Argus utilizes **Celery** workers for background task processing, including periodic **threat detection checks** and metric data processing.
+It can be deployed as Docker containers via Docker Compose for easy setup, scalability, and management.

 ### **Key Features:**